Aston Martin DB Mark III

-The DB 2/4 Mark III (normally simply called DB Mark III, even at the time of its introduction) is a grand tourer sold by Aston Martin from 1957 until 1959.
+The Aston Martin DB Mark III (sometimes also referred to as the DB 2/4 Mark III) is a grand tourer sold by Aston Martin from 1957 until 1959.
 It was an evolution of the DB2/4 Mark II model it replaced, using an evolution of that car's 2.9-litre Lagonda straight-6 engine.

 It was succeeded by the Aston Martin DB4 in 1958.

 Overview

-Changes included the front grille (designed by Bert Thickpenny and first seen on the DB3S) that would become the shape of all future Aston Martin models, a new instrument panel that replicated the shape of the grill, and after the first 100 cars Girling disc brakes.
+Changes included the front grille (designed by Bert Thickpenny and first seen on the DB3S) that would become the shape of all future Aston Martin models, a new instrument panel that replicated the shape of the grille, and after the first 100 cars Girling disc brakes.
 The hydraulically operated clutch was new as well, and an optional Laycock-de Normanville overdrive was offered with the standard four-speed gearbox, even an automatic transmission was available.
 Worm-and-sector steering and a live axle rear end were carryovers.
-At the rear, the DB2/4 Mark II's tailfins grew (after the 100 cars) and were altered to use the Lucas rear lights from the Humber Hawk and Alvis TD21.
+The hatchback bodystyle used on over five sixths of the Mark IIIs built, complete with fold-down rear seats, had been first introduced in the 2/4 MkI in 1953.
+At the rear, the DB2/4 Mark II's tailfins grew (after the 100 cars) and were altered to use the larger Lucas rear lights from the Humber Hawk which were also used on the Alvis TD21.

 At the time Aston Martin had already started to consider a replacement for the Frank Feeley designed DB2 series of cars ultimately resulting in the DB4.
 However, a quick update of the DB2/4 was also necessary and young designer John Turner, who was 17 at the time, suggested grafting the front of the DB3S onto the rear of the DB2/4.
 Thus the basic design for the DB Mark III was conceived.

 The Willie Watson/W.O.
 Bentley-designed 2.922 L Lagonda straight-6 engine, redesigned by Tadek Marek, was carried over from the DB2/4 Mark II predecessor.
-The standard DBA engine with twin SU carburettors produced 162 hp, though an optional dual-exhaust system raised this to a reputed 178 hp.
+The standard DBA engine with twin SU carburettors produced 162 bhp, though an optional dual-exhaust system raised this to a reputed 178 bhp.
 Thus equipped, the car could reach 60 mph (97 km/h) in 9.3 seconds and hit 120 mph (193 km/h).

-A mid-level DBD option with triple SU 1.75" carbs and dual exhaust produced 180 hp, and was fitted to 47 cars.
+A mid-level DBD option with triple SU 1.75-inch carbs and dual exhaust produced 180 bhp, and was fitted to 47 cars.

-A high-output DBB engine with three twin-choke Weber 35 DCO 3 carburettors, special long duration camshafts, high compression 8.6:1 pistons and the dual-exhaust system was rated at 195 hp and ordered on just 10 cars.
+A high-output DBB engine with three twin-choke Weber 35 DCO 3 carburettors, special long duration camshafts, high compression 8.6:1 pistons and the dual-exhaust system was rated at 195 bhp and ordered on just 10 cars.

-One car was fitted with the special DBC competition engine with a reputed 214 b.h.p., this was fitted with racing camshafts, special connecting rods, very high compression pistons (possibly 9.5:1) & three twin-choke Weber 45 DCO 3 carburettors.
+One car was fitted with the special DBC competition engine with a reputed 214 bhp, this was fitted with racing camshafts, special connecting rods, very high compression pistons (possibly 9.5:1) & three twin-choke Weber 45 DCO 3 carburettors.